Franweb79/bouncing-balls/README.md

-# BOUNCING BALLS by FRAN PRIETO
+# BOUNCING BALLS by <a href="https://www.linkedin.com/in/francisco-javier-prieto-gut/">FRAN PRIETO</a>

+- I made this small project as an introduction to the JS possibilities to draw on a canvas.
+Is is the beginning to start learning basic concepts which will allow me digging on collisions, little games, 3d... and maybe one day Augmented or Virtual Reality.
+There are JS frameworks ready to do that like <a href="https://aframe.io/">A-frame</a>, based on <a href="https://threejs.org/">three.js</a>, the most popular Javascript library for using 3D graphics in a web browser.
+As you see, JavaScript if a world full of possibilities!

--This is a version addapted from this MDN tutorial https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Object_building_practice
+- This is a version addapted from this MDN tutorial https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Object_building_practice

--I made some changes, like using Classes instead of using a simple function as a constructor for the ball object
+- I made some changes, like using Classes instead of using a simple function as a constructor for the ball object
--The same way, I created methods for tasks like draw() or update() instead of adding them as functions to the prototype of the object
+- The same way, I created methods for tasks like draw() or update() instead of adding them as functions to the prototype of the object
--I also use my own way to "erase the ball" from the last position where the ball has been before current position.
+- I also use my own way to "erase the ball" from the last position where the ball has been before current position.
 When a ball is updated, on the last occupied position by that ball, another ball with more size and the same color of background is drawn.
 More size for the "erasing-effect" ball is needed to avoid we see borders and other "fingerprints" or "halos" from our visible ball.
 Take in mind, if we don´t do something to restore last position to default color, we will have not balls, but a snake effect due to the balls being drawn one after another.
+- Please check the generated JSDOC files from the "out" folder on the GitHub repository https://github.com/Franweb79/bouncing-balls
+- Don´t forget follow me on <a href="https://www.linkedin.com/in/francisco-javier-prieto-gut/">LinkedIn</a> and <a href="https://twitter.com/@FranDeveloper79">Twitter</a>